 Some advantages to a career in accounting include...

-Often entry-level accountants earn within $50,000 to $60,000 per year and there is ample room for salary growth with experience and education such as earning a master’s degree in accounting or an MBA.
+Often entry-level accountants earn within $50,000 to $60,000 per year and there is ample room for salary growth with experience and education such as earning a master’s degree in accounting.
 Many accountants go on to become managers in about six years and increase their earning potential to an average of $100,000 per year.
 Graduates can boost their opportunities and salary potential by attaining professional certification as a CPA (certified public accountant).

 Experience and exposure